-At UIC, you can recycle paper, cardboard, glass, metal, and most plastic materials in the "hallway bins" found in every building on campus (and even some bins outside).
+At UIC, you can recycle paper, cardboard, glass, metal, and most plastic materials in the "hallway bins" found in every building on campus (and even in the "BigBellies" outside).
 You can even recycle laboratory plastics, gloves, batteries, pens and markers, and plastic bags in a select number of buildings.

 UIC recycles almost like the City of Chicago.
 The difference is that UIC separates paper/ cardboard from the rest of the recycling.
 UIC receives revenue for paper and cardboard, which helps to fund the UIC Recycling program.

 Yes, please place these items in the Paper Recycling bin:

 newspapers & magazines